 Mindfulness can also help couples have more successful, happy relationships.
 Although couples who practice mindfulness will still encounter conflict, and they will still have strong stress responses in the moment, some studies have found that they calm down more quickly and can more effectively sort through their difficulties after the fact.

-If you’re interested in finding a therapist who might use mindfulness in their approach, reach out to PRS Toronto.
-We can match you with a therapist who can help meet your needs, or you can browse our directory to find the right person and contact them directly.
+If you’re interested in finding a therapist who might use mindfulness in their approach, browse our directory to find the right person and contact them through their individual therapist pages.